cnnp-lab/FCbased_prediction/README.md

 Use the script run_step_by_step.m to run through all the preprocessing and analysis steps.
 The script is split into sections so that you can run and reproduce only a subset of the results, if prefered (use the 'Run Section' tool in Matlab).
-However, the preprocessing steps 1 and 2 need to be executed before any top level analysis.
+However, the preprocessing needs to be executed before any top level analysis.

 Minor changes still pending for better labeling and commenting.